*CLICK HERE for this recipe made Paleo!!!!

 - 1 tsp. yeast

-- 2 Tbsp Earth Balance butter, softened
+- 2 Tbsp Earth Balance butter or ghee, softened

 - 1 tsp. distilled white vinegar